eic/drich-dev/README.md

   - there are some additional "comfort" settings, which depend on your host environment; it is not required to use these, but feel free to add your own
     - if `~/bin` exists, it will be added to your `$PATH`
-    - if you use Ruby shims via `rbenv`, it will make sure the container will use those, plus any corresponding gems
-      - note: some miscellaneous scripts are in Ruby (extension `.rb`); if you want to run them, ask their developer for assistance

 ## Building Modules
 - you must be in the EIC container (`eic-shell`) and have environment